arturwita/movies-api/README.md

 - **The code should be unit tested**
 - **Remember about proper error handling**
 - **We require code in git repository**

+### Custom Assumptions

+- genres passed in the query params are expected to be passed in the following format: `["genre1", "genre2"]`
+- movies are considered to be equal if they contain the same information about the title, year, runtime, director and genres